 The Bammel storage project has been of great interest to other energy companies as the nation’s demand for natural gas continues to increase at a rate threatening the industry’s ability to supply it.
 Recently, we were invited to attend a tour of the facility sponsored by EPRI (Electric Power Research Institute), as part of a 2-day workshop dealing with critical issues in the gas pipeline and electric industries for the supply of gas for power generation purposes.
 Nearly 100 representatives of various gas pipeline and other companies attended.

 While the growth of Independent Power Producers (IPPs) has accounted for much of the increased demand for natural gas to fuel gas turbine-generator equipment, it also has provided opportunities for fuel gas booster suppliers and electric motor manufacturers.
 “The new dry low emission (DLE) gas turbines are picky about inlet fuel pressures,” said Mark Courtney.
-“They require a steady 675 psi (46.5 bar) minimum pressure around the clock, and electric motors are ideal for these applications, especially peaking units with their frequent starts and stops.”
+“Some require as much as 675 psi (46.5 bar) minimum pressure to operate, and electric motors are ideal for these applications, especially peaking units with their frequent starts and stops.”

 The principal members of the team involved in the joint venture and day-to-day development of the project, in addition to Courtney and Gill, were Arnold Eisenstein, Project Director for Enron Engineering & Construction Company; John Scarborough, Analyst for Enron North America; and Tom Rastin of Ariel Corporation, who holds a Ph.D. in Mechanical Engineering.